LnxRls/RmvElemsUsingMnMdDiff/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The cod should run as is.
+This body of code should run as is.

 ### Prerequisites